Client Services Charter

 Client Privacy, Dignity and Confidentiality

-GDQ employees and volunteers have the responsibility of observing confidentiality and privacy in all client matters, as well as treating clients with respect and dignity.
+GDQ workers have the responsibility of observing confidentiality and privacy in all client matters, as well as treating clients with respect and dignity.
+As stated in the Client Rights and Responsibilities Statement, regarding dignity, confidentiality and privacy, clients receiving services from GDQ can expect:

 Policies and Procedures to Maintain Dignity and Privacy

+GDQ has privacy and confidentiality policies that are consistent with relevant privacy legislation and principles.
 GDQ has proactive practices in place to ensure that the dignity of service users, in relation to their individual needs and circumstances, are respected.

-Service users are provided with information regarding the collection, storage, disposal and accessibility of personal information
+Service users are provided with information regarding the collection, storage, disposal, and accessibility of personal information

-Service users are provided with access to an independent support person of their choice to assist them in all matters relating to the collection, storage, disposal and accessibility of personal information.
+Service users are provided with access to an independent support person of their choice to assist them in all matters relating to the collection, storage, disposal, and accessibility of personal information.

 GDQ does not disclose personal information about service users without their informed consent.